 SNAP is authorized as part of the Farm Bill, an omnibus, multiyear law that governs an array of agricultural and food programs.
 The most recent farm bill, the Agriculture Improvement Act of 2018, was enacted into law in December, 2018, and expires on September 30, 2023.
-Legislative work on a new reauthorization began in 2022 and is expected to be released in 2023.
+Legislative work on a new reauthorization begins in 2022.
 This represents an opportunity to make substantive improvements to the SNAP program so that it better meets the needs of county residents and county governments.
 The annual appropriations process is an additional legislative vehicle for ensuring funding adequacy and certainty within the program.